 Unique Wine Tastings

-Tourists can easily think that if they have had one wine tasting experience, they have had them all.
+Tourists can easily think that if they have had one wine-tasting experience, they have had them all.
 But exploring South Africa’s wine route tells a different story.
-Each wine tasting experience is quite different, giving wine connoisseurs exciting opportunities to try something new at each pitstop.
-Pairings will range from the sweets including an assortment of chocolates ad macaroons, to more savory options that include wine paired with tapas or traditional options like flammkuchen, a pizza-like flatbread topped with cream, onions, and bacon.
+Each wine-tasting experience is quite different, giving wine connoisseurs exciting opportunities to try something new at each pitstop.
+Pairings will range from sweets including an assortment of chocolate ad macaroons to more savory options that include wine paired with tapas or traditional options like flammkuchen, a pizza-like flatbread topped with cream, onions, and bacon.

 At J.C.
-Le Roux, South Africa’s leading winery of delicate bubbles, one can look forward to being treated to a stylish wine tasting experience with the breathtaking mountains as a backdrop.
-Your sparkling wine may be paired with some nougat, meringues and even marshmallows!
-Whichever winery you choose, you will be guaranteed an educational experience as you learn not only about the flavors of the wine, but also its history and why it tastes the way it does.
+Le Roux, South Africa’s leading winery of delicate bubbles, one can look forward to being treated to a stylish wine-tasting experience with breathtaking mountains as a backdrop.
+Your sparkling wine may be paired with some nougat, meringues, and even marshmallows!
+Whichever winery you choose, you will be guaranteed an educational experience as you learn not only about the flavors of the wine but also its history and why it tastes the way it does.

 Discover the Wine Towns of Western Cape

 Although there are other vineyards with more to offer, Franschhoek is loved by tourists for its vintage charm and scenery.
-The small village consists of Dutch style houses, quaint boutiques and gourmet spots offering delicious food which will undoubtedly make your trip so memorable.
-There are great places to stay in Franschhoek too, including high-quality boutique hotels that offer luxurious personalised service.
+The small village consists of Dutch-style houses, quaint boutiques, and gourmet spots offering delicious food which will undoubtedly make your trip so memorable.
+There are great places to stay in Franschhoek too, including high-quality boutique hotels that offer luxurious personalized service.
 Although costing a pretty penny, a stay at any one of these is worth the splurge.

 The Wine tram is Franschoek’s most loved feature as tourists hop on to the tram and enjoy the views of the winelands without having to drive.
 Hop on and off as you explore the vineyards and indulge in some wine tasting and food pairings.
 Food and wine are always a great way to spend the day.

-Stellenbosch, the university town of Western cape is also popular for its Dutch architecture, rich history, with hundreds of wine estates with vineyards offering some of the best wine brands of South Africa.
+Stellenbosch, the university town of the Western Cape is also popular for its Dutch architecture, and rich history, with hundreds of wine estates with vineyards offering some of the best wine brands in South Africa.
 Stellenbosch is the second oldest town in South Africa, but one wouldn’t think it, with its vibrant atmosphere as college students bring a sense of youthfulness to the town and the public art installations around the town, bring in a modern vibe.

 The popular ‘Bites and Sites’ activity is a popular tour among tourists, which is a food tour that allows tourists to visit the town’s most popular restaurants and food spots and enjoy a hearty meal, taste some biltong (dried and cured meat) and sip on some wine.
 If you are an art lover then you will also love exploring this town and discovering some unique locally made pieces.

 The Cape Winelands are beautiful, with breathtaking landscapes and endless coastlines.
-A trip to this region will be filled with rich history, culture, an exploration of wineries, a little relaxed adventure and expansive culinary experiences wines are paired with locally produced cheese, cured meats and so much more!
+A trip to this region will be filled with rich history and culture, an exploration of wineries, a little relaxed adventure, and expansive culinary experiences wines are paired with locally produced cheese, cured meats and so much more!